-Delphix has announced the depreciation of support for Docker Compose with DCT version 13.0.0.
-The January 2024 release starts a 12-month depreciation period for all supported versions on Docker Compose.
-All prior and current product versions will continue to be supported on Docker Compose until January 2025.
-However, production DCT workloads in Docker Compose are not supported.

-It is highly recommended that new DCT installations are performed on Kubernetes or OpenShift.
+DCT support for Docker Compose deprecated with DCT version 13.0.0 (released in January 2024), starting a 12-month depreciation period for all supported versions on Docker Compose.
+All prior and current product versions on Docker Compose will have continued support until January 2025.
+Production DCT workloads in Docker Compose are not supported.
+It is highly recommended that new DCT installations are performed on Kubernetes26 or OpenShift27.

 DCT currently supports Continuous Compliance Engines on version 6.0.13.0 and up, however, Delphix highly recommends upgrading Compliance Engines up to version 20.0.0.0 before connecting them to DCT.
-Please see this technical bulletin for more details.
+Please see this technical bulletin28 for more details.